browhycanIonlymakeonegithubpagesthing/browhycanionlymakeonegithubpagesthing.github.io/README.md

-# meth
+# this is technically an alt to the original creator's website cuz they don't want to make a proxy website (so i did it for them), and all blame should go to insert-name-here
 how are you doing?
 good?
 alright cool
-go to insert-name-here/meth/index.html to do anything and that's about it!
- Credit goes to Crazygird and Gamer-Guy12 and BlueHalooo for index.html, the openers, and the crasher.
+Credit goes to Crazygird and Gamer-Guy12 and BlueHalooo for index.html, the openers, and the crasher. thanks for everything i guess
-# i really did nothing
-# this is technically an alt to their (much better) website cuz they don't want to make a proxy website (so i did it for them)
-# All blame goes to insert-name-here
-thanks for everything i guess